 In 2021, two new production projects in the acquired project portfolio were completed, totalling 116 new apartments.
 Two new production projects encompassing just over 200 new apartments are ongoing.
-John Mattson also has a project portfolio that will enable the development of approximately completed in production total apartments in the development portfolio
+John Mattson also has a project portfolio that will enable the development of approximately new apartments completed apartments in production total apartments in the development portfolio